nyarotoyi/excel-portfolio/Supermarket-Sales-Dashboard/README.md

 `=SUMPRODUCT(--(ISBLANK(Table1)))`  -- Ensure you confirm ther range

--*Format the data*
+- *Format the data*
       - Ensure all columns are properly formatted (e.g., dates as Date format, numbers as Number format).
       - Remove any unnecessary spaces or errors in the data.
 For our case the original date format was not in the proper date format- We split the date columns using the Text to column data tool in the Data Ribbon, then connected the dates back in the right format using `DATE()` Function.

 #2  Exploratory Data Analysis (EDA)